Health-Care-Affordability-Lab/mintd/stata/README.md

 - Ensure you have write permissions to the ado directory

 ### Network issues with net install
-- If `net install` fails, use manual installation
+- If `net install` fails with "stata.toc not found", the GitHub repository may be private or inaccessible
+- Use manual installation instead (see Option 2 above)
 - Check your internet connection
-- Verify the GitHub URL is correct
+- Verify the GitHub repository is public and accessible: https://github.com/Cooper-lab/mint

 ### Testing the installation
 ```stata